Azhar wants batting boost after giving up captaincy

 -

-Azhar wants batting boost after giving up captaincyFebruary 11, 2017Print : Karachi
+Azhar wants batting boost after giving up captaincyFebruary 11, 2017Print : Sports

 DUBAI: Azhar Ali said on Friday he was desperate to resurrect his fortunes with the bat ahead of the 2019 World Cup after giving up the Pakistan one-day captaincy to be replaced by Sarfraz Ahmed.